-A robust skeleton is one which maximises the fraction of CPmax in the most massive haloes (by reducing the number of critical points in less massive objects or other less dense environments) while keeping $100\%$ of the most massive haloes identified as CPmax.
-This is the case for the skeleton extracted with a persistence threshold of 6, which is therefore adopted for the classification of galaxies in different cosmic environments.
+A robust skeleton maximises the fraction of CPmax in the most massive haloes (by reducing the number of critical points in less massive objects or other less dense environments) while identifying $100\%$ of the most massive haloes as CPmax.
+This is the case for the skeleton extracted with a persistence threshold of 6, which was therefore adopted for the classification of galaxies in different cosmic environments.